Itz-Antaripa/Itz-Antaripa/README.md

 <a href="https://www.linkedin.com/in/antaripa-saha/" target="blank"><img align="center" src="https://cdn.jsdelivr.net/npm/simple-icons@3.0.1/icons/linkedin.svg" alt="antaripa saha" height="30" width="40" /></a>

+- Currently working at SpecStory (SpecStory Intent is the new source code | SpecStory) and building the intent layer behind your code.

-- Working currently with companies in the agentic and AI space, consulting them to help on AI front.
+- Also working with companies in the agentic and AI space, consulting them to help on the AI front.

 - Companies/clients that I have worked with during my consultancy:
   - **Mem0 (Memory layer for agents)**: Memory for personalization in products.
   - **Tavily (Search Engine for LLM and Agents)**: Work on search and agents.
+  - **QuotientAI (Monitor AI Apps & Detect Hallucination)**: Evals and observability platform, detecting hallucinations in RAG and AI systems.
   - **Tensorlake (Lightning-Fast Serverless Workflows for End-to-End Data Processing)**: Fast, scalable pipelines for end-to-end data processing.
-  - **Agno (Opensource Agentic AI framework)**: Built different agent use cases and tool integrations support with Agno.
+  - **Agno (Opensource Agentic AI framework)**: Built different agent use cases and tool integrations to support Agno.
   - **Sagacious**: Designed and delivered a custom end-to-end search and retrieval system tailored for the telecom domain, along with building dataset and evals for them.
   - **Grappus**: Designed and implemented ML pipelines and agentic workflows.
 Leading initiatives across multi-agent architecture and backend systems.
   - **LuppaAI**: Built the evals framework for automated content generation for brands.

 - I have previously worked with SproutsAI, leading the NLP team there, and delivered autosourcing of candidates for company open positions.
-Scaled the system for handling 100 million candidates data.
+Scaled the system for handling 100 million candidates' data.
 Built the search and recommendation pipeline.
 Finetuned embedding models for job clustering and candidate clustering.
 - Worked with Cimba.ai building the end-to-end flow for automating data analytics work, text-to-SQL, text-to-Python, semantic caching, benchmarking of our in-house text-to-SQL model with spider and BIRD dataset.

 For queries or consultancy, reach out to me at antaripasaha2000@gmail.com